kyma-project/serverless/docs/user/03-20-expose-function.md

     - **Service Name** matching the Function's name.

     - **Host** to determine the host on which you want to expose your Function.
-It is required to change the `*` symbol at the beggining to the subdomain name you want.
+You must change the `*` symbol at the beginning to the subdomain name you want.

 5. In the **Rules > Access Strategies > Config**  section, change the handler from `allow` to `noop` and select all the methods below.